Hub-of-all-Things/doc/source/index.md

 bundleContextual | string value: contextual bundles to be shared via direct debit | mandatory if kind is contextual

 ### Proposing Direct Data Debit

+For a Direct Data Debit to be created, it first needs to be proposed to the user, who can then choose whether or not they would like to enable it.

 To propose a new `Direct Debit`, the API request body should contain all the mandatory information explained in the table above.
 The API request should then be posted to `/dataDebit/propose` endpoint.